bibek-magar/FCM-tester-node/README.md

 # Firebase FCM Notification Sender

 This project demonstrates how to send Firebase Cloud Messaging (FCM) notifications using Node.js and the Firebase HTTP v1 API.
 The implementation utilizes a service account for authentication and Google APIs for generating access tokens.
+The application securely manages configuration using environment variables.

 ## Prerequisites